Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 This two-burner grill puts out 20,000 BTUs of heat and utilizes Coleman’s Swaptop design, allowing you to interchange the grill and stove grates with a griddle top.
 You’ll have to purchase these separately, but I like having the choice of three unique options in one space.

 Leave your lighter at home because this unit comes with a push-button ignitor.
-Because of its PerfectFlow technology, this grill works well in a variety of conditions, even cold weather.
+Because of its PerfectFlow technology, this grill works well in various conditions, even cold weather.
 I also like that each burner dials in independently.

 Unlike other models, this one was designed for serious grillers.